cswingler/MB7621_modem_scraper/README.md

 ## Charts

 Make sure you are in the MB7621_modem_scraper directory and then run ```jupyter lab```.
 Open the charts.ipynb file.
 Assuming you have run collect_data.py successfully and you have a sqlite3 database called MB7621.db, run all the cells in the charts.ipynb notebook.
-You should end up with something like the following:
+The cell containing "hours" defines how many hours back worth of data to display, starting from now.
+So hours=24 display the past 24 hours worth of data.
+If all goes well, you should end up with something like the following:

 <img width="921" alt="charts" src="https://user-images.githubusercontent.com/3979338/89111961-5a230b00-d411-11ea-8926-f9b98e913198.png">